treeverse/lakeFS/docs/cloud/private-link.md

 ---
 layout: default
-title: Private-Link
+title: Private Link
-description: This section covers Private-Link for lakeFS Cloud.
+description: Private Link enables lakeFS Cloud to interact with your infrastructure using private networking.
-parent: Reference
+parent: lakeFS Cloud
-nav_order: 65
+nav_order: 30
 has_children: false
+redirect_from: "/cloud.html"
 ---

 # Private-Link
 {: .d-inline-block }
-Cloud
+lakeFS Cloud
 {: .label .label-green }

 {: .note}
-> Private-Link is only available for [lakeFS Cloud](../cloud.md).
+> Private Link is only available for [lakeFS Cloud](../cloud/).

+Private Link enables lakeFS Cloud to interact with your infrastructure using private networking.

 {% include toc.html %}